 CAE runs across three domains.
-Its civil-aviation business trains commercial pilots on the world’s major aircraft types.
-Its defence-and-security arm builds training systems and mission simulators for air, land, naval, space and cyber operations, serving the U.S. Army and Air Force and NATO allies.
+Its civil-aviation arm trains commercial pilots on the world’s major aircraft types.
+Its defence-and-security business builds training systems and mission simulators for air, land, naval, space and cyber operations, serving the U.S. Army and Air Force and NATO allies.
 A smaller healthcare division makes medical simulators for surgical and emergency training, a segment that grew after the pandemic exposed how thin real-world training capacity could be.

 Riding the defence surge